BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Variables-List.md

 ### NPC Name Variable

-Contains the NPC name in the player's language of the current conversation.
+When the player is in a conversation, this variable will contain the questers name in the player's quest language.
 If the player is not in a conversation, the variable is empty.

 ```
 %npc%